SRCF/docs/source/timeout/tos.rst

 We may change this privacy policy from time to time.
 If we make any changes to this Privacy Policy, we will change the Last Updated date above.
 We encourage you to visit this page from time to time for the latest on our privacy practices.

 For more technical information, please `visit this link <https://github.com/ichdasich/bbb-privacy>`__.
 Note that we may make changes to our platform that would make statements in the above link invalid.

+Your rights
+^^^^^^^^^^^
+You have the right to ask for:

+* access to your personal information;
+* the correction of any errors in your personal information;
+* the erasure of your personal information;
+* restriction on processing of your personal information pending correction or erasure; and
+* the transfer of your personal information to a third party by electronic means.

+Some of these rights are not automatic, and we reserve the right to discuss with you why we might not comply with a request from you to exercise them.

+If you have any questions or concerns about your personal information, please get in touch with the designated data protection contact listed at the top of this document.
+Please note that in dealing with your request, we may also need to share details of your request with entities with whom we have shared your personal data.

+If you remain unhappy with the way your information is being handled, or with the response received from us, you have the right to lodge a complaint with the Information Commissioner's Office at Wycliffe House, Water Lane, Wilmslow, SK9 5AF or online at https://ico.org.uk/.